 See Conditional evaluation

-Raster to vector lines
+Raster to vector lines [link]

 This tool converts raster lines features into a vector of the POLYLINE ShapeType.
 Grid cells associated with line features will contain non-zero, non-NoData cell values.
 The algorithm requires three passes of the raster.
-The first pass counts the number of line neighbours of each line cell; the second pass traces line segments starting from line ends (i.e. line cells with only one neighbouring line cell); lastly, the final pass traces any remaining line segments, which are likely forming closed loops (and therefore do not have line ends).
+The first pass counts the number of line neighbours of each line cell; the second pass traces line segments starting from line ends (i.e., line cells with only one neighbouring line cell); lastly, the final pass traces any remaining line segments, which are likely forming closed loops (and therefore do not have line ends).

 If the line raster contains streams, it is preferable to use the RasterStreamsToVector instead.
 This tool will use knowledge of flow directions to ensure connections between stream segments at confluence sites, whereas RasterToVectorLines will not.

-Basins
+Basins [link]

 This tool can be used to delineate all of the drainage basins contained within a local drainage direction, or flow pointer raster (--d8_pntr), and draining to the edge of the data.
-The flow pointer raster must be derived using the D8Pointer tool and should have been extracted from a digital elevation model (DEM) that has been hydrologically pre-processed to remove topographic depressions and flat areas, e.g. using the BreachDepressions tool.
+The flow pointer raster must be derived using the D8Pointer tool and should have been extracted from a digital elevation model (DEM) that has been hydrologically pre-processed to remove topographic depressions and flat areas, e.g., using the BreachDepressions tool.
 By default, the flow pointer raster is assumed to use the clockwise indexing method used by WhiteboxTools: